-Academy Learning Center is the place to go to improve your child's study skills and learning strategies.
-ALC uses the widely-respected LASSI (Learning and Study Skills Inventory) diagnostic tool to assess a student's strengths and weaknesses and to help the student grown in self-knowledge.
-We integrate the results and recommendations into the student's Academic Game Plan and work to strengthen areas of weakness in tutoring sessions.
+Academy Learning is the place to go to improve your child's study and organizational skills, learning and test-taking strategies.
+ALC uses the widely-respected resources LASSI (Learning and Study Skills Inventory) diagnostic tool and SOAR resources to assess a student's strengths and weaknesses and to help the student grown in self-knowledge.
+We integrate the results and recommendations into the student's Academic Game Plan and work to strengthen areas of weakness in separate modules, some of which parents attend, and tutoring sessions.

-ALC's Study Skills Curriculum focuses on developing the following skills: Organizational, note-taking, study, test-prep, test-taking.
+Our Study Skills Curriculum focuses on developing the following skills: organization, note-taking, study, test-prep, test-taking.

 1. Time Management and an Introduction to the "Study Cycle": Demonstrate an understanding of the importance of planning and time management.
 Build lasting habits for planning and scheduling time effectively to support college-bound goals.